githubteacher/dev-feb-2017/jrglez-durham.md

 ## Places to eat
 - Lebaneat
-- Leonards Coffee House for sandwich and :coffee:
+- Leonards Coffee House for sandwiches and :coffee:
-- Bells for :fish&chips"
+- Bells for fish & chips

 ## Places to visit